emc-openstack/vnx-direct-driver/README_ISCSI.md

 * It does not suggest to deploy the driver on a compute node if "cinder upload-to-image --force True" is used against an in-use volume.
 Otherwise, "cinder upload-to-image --force True" will terminate the data access of the vm instance to the volume.
 * The driver caches the iSCSI ports information, so that the administrator should restart the cinder-volume service or wait 5 minutes before any volume attachment operation after changing the iSCSI port configurations.
 Otherwise, the attachment may fail because the old iSCSI port configurations were used.
 * VNX does not support to extend the thick volume which has a snapshot.
 If the user tries to extend a volume which has a snapshot, the status of the volume would change to "error_extending".
-* VNX does not support to add compressed volumes into consistency groups.

 ## Provisioning type (thin, thick, deduplicated and compressed)